So you want to go to grad school but canÕt figure out why no one is answering your emailsÉ.

 any questions feel free to ask!

 At first glance this might seem like quite a reasonable first contact.
 On the positive side the grammar is fine and so is the spelling.
 This is important!
 He didnÕt start with Hey Dude or Hey KD Š others have.
 He went to a university IÕve heard of and got a degree in a field where some of the courses he took would be useful.
+AND importantly INH didn't just cut and paste some text from my website and say I'm interested in neural plasticity which results in text in a different font and size inserted showing that they aren't really interested in my lab per se.
+They are just putting together an email application like they were writing a ransom note with letters cut from a magazine.
 So whatÕs so wrong with it?

 To set a context for the discussion: graduate school is going to be the biggest part of your life for the next 2-3 years (MSc, or 4-6 years (PhD) and will probably determine the course of the rest of your life (whether you are successful in getting a degree or not).
 It is not the equivalent of buying a new surfboard or booking a hotel on the beach for your next vacation.
 So donÕt think that 10 minutes of surfing the web and reading a couple of consumer reports sets you up for the on-line checkout.